Gabor sisters: Deaths

 The youngest sister, Eva predeceased her elder sisters and her mother.
 Eva died in Los Angeles on July 4, 1995, from respiratory failure and pneumonia, following a fall in a bathtub in Mexico, where she had been on vacation.
 Her funeral was held on July 11, 1995, at Good Shepherd Catholic Church in Beverly Hills.

 Their mother, Jolie, was apparently never told of Eva's death and died less than two years later, in Palm Springs, California, of natural causes on April 1, 1997, at age 100.
 The cause of death was declared as kidney failure.
 Two months after Jolie's death, Magda died on June 6, 1997, five days before her 82nd birthday.

-Francesca Hilton, Zsa Zsa's daughter, died in 2015.
-Zsa Zsa was reportedly never told of her daughter's death.
 Zsa Zsa died at the age of 99 of cardiac arrest while in a coma at Ronald Reagan UCLA Medical Center on December 18, 2016, 50 days shy of becoming a centenarian.
 The causes of death were given as "Cardiopulmonary arrest, Coronary Artery Disease, and Cerebral Vascular Disease".
 She had been on life support for the previous five years.

+Sole offspring

+Zsa Zsa was the only Gabor sister to have a child.
+Zsa Zsa's daughter with husband Conrad Hilton, Francesca Hilton, was born on March 10, 1947.
+She died on January 5, 2015, at the age of 67, from an apparent stroke or heart attack.
+She had no children.
+Zsa Zsa was reportedly never told of her daughter's death.